< Back to IoT Articles

 Conclusion

-A few things can be learned from this interesting IoT case study.
-For one, award winning IoT systems from large companies can have MAJOR vulnerabilities.
-Aspects such as encrypted transmission of data can not be expected by default.
-Secondly, critical bug fixes might take longer than expected.
-Philips has only addressed four of these nine vulnerabilities as of September 2018, however they are actively working to remedy these.
-Thirdly, providing mitigation methods to effected users and releasing public statements regarding the issues will help decrease loss of trust in a situation like this.
-Finally, the increasing importance of organizations like the ICS-CERT with the future of IoT is clearly visible here.
+A few things can be learned from this IoT case study.
+For one, award-winning IoT systems from large companies can have MAJOR vulnerabilities.
+Aspects such as encrypted transmission of data cannot be expected by default.
+Secondly, critical bug fixes can take longer than expected.
+It took Philips multiple update cycles to address all nine vulnerabilities.
+Thirdly, providing mitigation methods to affected users and releasing public statements regarding the issues will help decrease loss of trust in a situation like this.
+Finally, the importance of organizations like CISA (formerly ICS-CERT) in the IoT landscape is clearly visible here.
 Since Philips addressed the four biggest vulnerabilities before the release of the advisory, it is clear that they were aware of these issues.
 However, it is not clear if they were aware of the other issues mentioned in the advisory.

-As a extension of this, it is important to realize that Philips is a very large company.
-If these problems exist in a Philips system, what types of problems exist in smaller companies' products?
+As an extension of this, it is important to realize that Philips is a very large company with significant resources.
+If these problems existed in a Philips system, what types of problems exist in smaller companies' products?

 Message Us